Mehul10/twitter-clone/readme.md

 ### routes

+* Routes are a way of doing .use() in file where app is not defined.
+So, instead of app.use() we do route.use() and export this route and map it in the server file.

 * These routes are used to serve data on the front end

 * They use the functions defined in the controllers to fetch/update the data